 Described as an open-air museum and spread over an area of just 6.9 square km2, it certainly packs a punch as a must-see cultural destination for its temples, historical artifacts, Newari art, traditional woodcarving, pottery, weaving, sculptures, and architecture.

 Except for motorbikes, all motorized vehicles are banned in the city centre.
 Here you can lose yourself following the delights of your eyes and stomach.

-Walking the narrow, cobble streets the old town center in this “City of Culture “you will see elaborate Buddhist and Hindu symbols and monuments with sophisticated carvings alongside dashes of traditional pottery, wood carving, weaving, and traditional wood houses.
+Walking the narrow, cobble streets the old town center in this “City of Culture” you will find elaborate Buddhist and Hindu symbols and monuments with sophisticated carvings alongside dashes of traditional pottery, wood carving, weaving, and traditional wood houses.